Meet our staff members

 Dr Melody Briggs

-Melody is the Director of Studies and is also responsible for teaching Mission Studies and Theology.
-She has worked in the field of theological education for over twenty years and has taught in a variety of settings, including churches, mission teams, a range of theological colleges and courses, and Durham University’s Community and Youth Work course.
-She is the Visiting Fellow in Bible and Christian Ministry at St John’s College, Durham and author of the books, ‘How Children Read Biblical Narrative’ (2017) and the Grove Booklet, ‘Interpreting Bible Stories for Children and Young Teens’ (2016).
-Melody is married, has three mostly grown children, and one lively puppy.
+Melody teaches biblical studies (New Testament and also biblical interpretation and hermeneutics), Christian Doctrine, and also oversees Lindisfarne’s Mission Studies course.
+She has worked in the field of theological education for over twenty-five years and has taught in a variety of settings, including churches, mission teams, a range of theological colleges and courses, and Durham University’s Community and Youth Work course.
+She is the author of a book titled ‘How Children Read Biblical Narrative’ (2017), and a Grove Booklet, ‘Interpreting Bible Stories for Children and Young Teens’ (2016).
+She is currently researching how children’s workers in churches handle scripture.
+Melody is married, has three grown children, and one aging dog.

 Dr Caleb Gordon

-Caleb’s academic background is in history, philosophy, and theology, and his current research investigates the potential application of aesthetic approaches to environmental ethics and theology.
-This research is motivated by an interest in the ways that environments can facilitate different experiences, and whether certain possibilities of experience ought to be prioritised on ethical or theological grounds.
+Caleb teaches modules on ‘Christian Faith and the Environment’, a range of doctrinal and ethical topics, and our introductory course on ‘Scripture, Prayer and Theology’.
+He also oversees all the work of dissertations and independent study projects.
+His academic background is in history, philosophy, and theology, and his current research investigates the potential application of aesthetic approaches to environmental ethics and theology.
 Caleb is also very interested in the ways that the Church develops, teaches, and discusses environmental theology.
-Originally from Alaska, he currently lives in Newcastle with his wife, Hannah.
+Originally from Alaska, he currently lives in Newcastle with his wife, Hannah, and their young child and their dog.

 Jenny Burton